radius logo

 Gravelle, who has a background in manufacturing automation, had been grappling with how to reconfigure warehouse space when he saw researcher Walter Tschinkel pour aluminum into an ant colony and then excavate the structure.

-What he learned is that ants access their storage vertically.
+What he learned is that ants access their self storage vertically.
 People, by contrast, are more two-dimensional.

 “We walk on the ground; we drive on the ground.
-In warehouses, we need rows and aisles because you have to act up and horizontally from the floor.
+In warehouse spaces, we need rows and aisles because you have to act up and horizontally from the floor.
 Forklifts give you vertical access, but it’s still this horizontal distribution of goods,” he said.

 Attabotics is part of a growing industry providing automation technology that allows companies to store and handle goods more efficiently.
 The rapid growth of e-commerce has pushed Amazon and other businesses to speed up delivery by opening more, but smaller, fulfillment centers near major metropolitan areas.